igorkry/tnt4j-streams/README.md

 #### Generic stream parameters:

+These parameters are applicable to all types of streams.

  * HaltIfNoParser - if set to `true`, stream will halt if none of the parsers can parse activity object RAW data.
  If set to `false` - puts log entry and continues.
 Default value - `true`.
 (Optional)